NotMyMajor/MATLAB_tdt_to_xlsx/README.md

 ```
 # Limitations
 My current method of checking for and replacing "missing" values is a little convoluted and could probably be a lot better.
 I ran into issues with cellfun and ismissing triggering on any string with spaces.
 Feel free to make a pull request if you have a better way of handling it.

+This function was originally designed for .tdt files outputted by NeuroGuide the EEG analysis software.
+Theoretically it should work with any non-proprietary tab-deliminated text file.
+Let me know if it doesn't.

 Thanks for checking this out!